 - to an Ethernet network (PC) or

 - the EtherCAT bus system (IN-Port).

 - Use a shielded Ethernet cable (Cat5E, patch cable, 2 m, included in the delivery), overall cable length less than 100 m to connect controller and network.

-Both LEDs in each of the plug-in connectors
+Both LEDs in each of the plug-in connectors indicate a successful connection and its activity.

-Fig. 16 Connectors RJ45 for Ethernet, EtherCAT
+Fig. 13 Connectors RJ45 for Ethernet, EtherCAT

 The controller can be configured using